FreeAndFair/ColoradoRLA/docs/26_export_manual.md

- batch_id | Integer | BatchId from Dominion CVR export file,  identifying the batch of physical ballot cards in which the card was scanned record_id | Integer | RecordId from Dominion CVR export file, indicating the position of the card  in its batch of physical ballot cards imprinted_id | Text String | combination of scanner, batch and record ids  that uniquely identifies the ballot card  and may be imprinted on the card ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card
+ batch_id | Integer | BatchId from Dominion CVR export file,  identifying the batch of physical ballot cards in which the card was scanned record_id | Integer | RecordId from Dominion CVR export file, indicating the position of the card  in its batch of physical ballot cards imprinted_id | Text String | combination of scanner, batch and record ids  that uniquely identifies the ballot card  and may be imprinted on the card ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card.
+Often known as _ballot style_.

 #### m_selected_contest_static.sql

-List of contests selected by the Secretary of State for audit, with information about the contest that doesn't change during the audit, namely the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballots cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).
+List of contests selected to drive the audit, with information about the contest that doesn't change during the audit, namely the reason for the audit, the number of winners allowed in the contest, the tabulated winners of the contest, the numbers of ballot cards recorded as cast in the county (total number as well as the number containing the given contest) and the value of the error inflation factor (gamma).

  Field | Type | _______________Meaning_______________